 - Hawaii Military Bases FAQs

-What Are The 10 Military Bases in Hawaii?
+What are the Military Bases in Hawaii?

-Hawaii’s military bases are not only numerous but also strategically important, serving as key hubs for national defense and contributing significantly to the local economy.
+Hawaii military bases are diverse, each playing a vital role in national defense and security.
+The strategic location in the Pacific, Hawaii’s military installations provide a unique advantage for the United States military.
+Hawaii’s military bases are strategically important.
+They serve as key hubs for national defense and contribute significantly to the local economy.
 From the historic Pearl Harbor to the modern Joint Base Pearl Harbor-Hickam, Hawaii’s military bases are an integral part of the state’s economy and identity.
-According to the Hawaii Department of Business, Economic Development & Tourism, with over 42,000 active military service members calling Hawaii home, the state’s military presence is significant, making up over 10% of Hawaii’s population.

 #1 NS Pearl Harbor

-Located on the island of Oahu, Naval Station Pearl Harbor is one of the most historically significant army bases in Hawaii.
-NS Pearl Harbor is located near both Honolulu International Airport and Inouye International Airport, making it easily accessible for military personnel and visitors.
-It serves as the headquarters of the U.S. Pacific Fleet and is home to various ships, submarines, and aircraft.
-Also known as Joint Base Pearl Harbor-Hickam, this is a shared Navy and Air Force military installation.
+Naval Station Pearl Harbor is located on the island of Oahu.
+It is one of the most historically significant army base in Hawaii.
+NS Pearl Harbor is located near both Honolulu International Airport and Inouye International Airport which makes it easily accessible for military personnel and visitors.

 #2 MCB Hawaii

-Marine Corps Base Hawaii, also known as Kaneohe Bay, is located on the Mokapu Peninsula on the windward side of Oahu.
-It serves as a strategic hub for Marine Corps operations in the Pacific region and provides support to deployed units and their families.
-K-Bay is the largest Marine corps base on Oahu.
+Marine Corps Base Hawaii, also known as Kaneohe Bay.
+It is located on the Mokapu Peninsula on the windward side of Oahu.

 #3 Fort Shafter

-Fort Shafter, established in 1907, is one of the oldest military bases and is designated as a National Historic Landmark, underscoring its long history and importance in the United States.
+Fort Shafter is an Army installation located near Honolulu on the island of Oahu.
+It was established in 1907 and is one of the oldest military bases.Also, it is designated as a National Historic Landmark, underscoring its long history and importance in the United States.

 #4 NCTAMS PAC